-French people eat 30 kg of cheese per year per person and there are more than 1200 types of cheese.
-Winston Churchill even said during WWII “a country capable of giving the world 360 cheeses can not die.”
+French people eat 30 kg of cheese per year per person.
+France produces more than 1 200 varieties of cheese!
+Winston Churchill even said during WWII “A country capable of giving the world 360 cheeses can not die.”
 It makes it hard to know all the French cheese names!

 French cheese is a jewel of French gastronomy.
 French people love it and eat it every day.
 When it comes to food, the French eating etiquette rules and the cheese doesn’t make an exception.
 Here is everything you should know to be able to buy, serve, eat and keep your cheese the French way!